Hucknall Heritage Society

 Incorporating Hucknall Local History Group

-All our meetings are open to everyone and new members and visitors are always very welcome.
+Our meetings are open to everyone, new members and visitors are always very welcome.

 NB The information provided in this list is believed to be correct at the time of posting however

 no liability can be accepted for any errors or omissions or for any subsequent changes

 Hucknall Heritage Society was formed in 1984 with the aim of providing a regular series of meetings to educate and entertain members by providing talks and presentations on subjects with a local heritage or historical theme.
 The group also keep an eye on the many heritage buildings in Hucknall and the surrounding areas and where possible lobby councils and developers to try to preserve as much of the areas rich heritage as possible.

 In 2013 the Society merged with the Hucknall Local History Group (formerly Hucknall Library Local History Group).
 This move was seen as beneficial to both groups as many of their aims were broadly the same and the ability to share a room booking for both meetings meant a 50% reduction in room hire costs.
 Both groups meet on the 2nd Monday of the month with the Local History Group meeting taking place from 6pm until 7pm and then the Heritage Society meeting is in the same room from 7:30pm until 9pm.